Temporary Payment Procedures Due to COVID19 closure

 For prices and requirements, click on the application.
 Note: Fees are not based on revenue.

-*Some businesses require more than one application to be complete.
+*Some businesses require more than one application to be completed.

 Application Process for First-Time Applicants:

 Fill out an application found above or visit City Hall.

 Submit your completed application and payment together to the City via mail or in person.
 Applications will not be processed until payment has been made and application has been reviewed for completeness.
 All incomplete applications will delay your approval process.
 Call the number above for any questions.